 - Keep the entrance door of the hall locked at all times.
 Do not open it for anyone you do not know or allow strangers to follow you into the block.

-- Try not to lose your key.
-If you do lose it, report the loss to Student Reception (Senate House) immediately.
-You will be charged for a replacement key upon proof of identity; refundable if you find it and return the replacement to Student Reception within seven days.
+- Try not to lose your key fob or key.
+If you do lose it, report the loss to the Student Services reception desk in Senate House immediately.
+You will need proof of identity to obtain a replacement.
 If you have a conventional key lock rather than a key fob, you may have to pay for a replacement lock unless a crime report number is provided.

-- Report any strangers in your block to Campus Security or a member of the Residential Life Team.
+- Report any strangers in your block to the Community Safety Team or a member of the Residential Life Team.
 The University does its best to discourage salesmen and flyer distributors to keep them off campus.

 If you intend to be away for one night or more, please inform the Residential Life Team for your area and leave a phone number where you can be contacted in case of an emergency.
 It is important to cooperate with this as emergencies (i.e. fire, family problems etc.) do occur and it becomes essential that the Residential Life Team can either relay a message to you or account for your absence.